patrick-llgc/Learning-Deep-Learning/paper_notes/deep_boundary_extractor.md

 - Inference with cSnake. cSnake iteratively attends to rotated ROIs and outputs the vertices of a polyline corresponding to a road boundary.
 	- Predict endpoint first
 	- Based on endpoint, crop and rotate patch of concatenated detection and direction map for prediction of next point.
-	- Do this autoregressively. . --> this is similar to RNN and was extended to RNN in later works such as [Polyline Loss](hran.md) and [DAGMapper](dagmapper.md).
+	- Do this autoregressively. --> this is similar to RNN used in [RoadTracer](road_tracer.md), [Polyline Loss](hran.md) and [DAGMapper](dagmapper.md).
+Note that all methods cropps an ROI before feeding into the conv-LSTM module.
+- **Amortized learning**: The cSnake can be trained using either the ground truth or predicted deep features.
+For our best model, we train using half ground truth and half predicted deep features.
+This is better than training with predicted deep features alone. --> this can be used as a trick to train two-stage systems.

 #### Technical details
 - 90% Recall/Precision/F1.
 99.3% topology accu.